Table of contents

 ScaledMail vs Primeforge

-Feature
+Feature ScaledMail Primeforge

-Relies on many inboxes per domain (e.g., up to 49 on Microsoft) with low daily sends to reach volume.
+Scaling model Relies on many inboxes per domain (e.g., up to 49 on Microsoft) with low daily sends to reach volume.
+Provides Google Workspace & MS365 mailboxes with US IPs, using ESP matching to improve inboxing.

-Inboxes aren’t pre-warmed; you can send on Day 1, but a 2-week warmup (manual or via Warmforge)
+Warmup Inboxes aren’t pre-warmed; you can send on Day 1, but a 2-week warmup (manual or via Warmforge) is advised.
+Mailboxes are warmup-ready and can be integrated immediately; an optional warmup ensures stability.

+Deliverability focus Focuses on spreading sends across many inboxes and rotating tenants/IPs for stability.
 Focuses on ESP alignment (Google/MS365) and mailbox customization (profile pics, GIFs) to boost reply rates.

+Setup style White-glove onboarding, with ScaledMail staff handling setup and scaling.
 Fast, automated setup that makes domains and mailboxes ready to use quickly, without extra steps.

+Best fit Agencies needing managed infrastructure and large-scale volume through distributed inboxes.
 Teams that want quick setup, strong deliverability with ESP matching, and mailbox customization.

-🔥🔥🔥Launch multi-channel sequences (email + LinkedIn) in Salesforge with unlimited LinkedIn Senders & mailboxes
+Launch multi-channel sequences (email + LinkedIn) in Salesforge with unlimited LinkedIn Senders & mailboxes

 Try it for free

-Final Verdict: Is ScaledMail Suitable for Cold Email Campaigns?
+Conclusion: Is ScaledMail Suitable for Cold Email Campaigns?

 After reviewing ScaledMail, here’s what we conclude: